Ex ‘Teen Mom’ Farrah Abraham’s Skintight Jumpsuit Post With Daughter Sophia Had Instagram Confused

 Within three hours of uploading, this bewildering share did not seem to be very popular with Farrah’s followers.
 Only a little more than 1,000 fans liked the post while most of those who added comments, of which there were very few, were not very accepting.
 In fact, they were downright negative.

 “That poor child.
-Having you as a mom, she hardly has a chance,” said one follower who included an emoji indicating a confused woman.
+Having you as a mom, she hardly has a chance,” said one follower, who included an emoji indicating a confused woman.

 “Train wreck waiting to happen!” stated a second follower.